philsmd/1password_agilekeychain_to_hashcat/README.md

 # About

-The goal of this project is to convert the required data of a 1password agilekeychain encryptionKeys.js file to the hash format expected by oclHashcat.
+The goal of this project is to convert the required data of a 1password agilekeychain encryptionKeys.js file to the hash format expected by hashcat.
-The oclHashcat hash mode is -m 6600 = 1Password, Agile Keychain.
+The hashcat hash mode is -m 6600 = 1Password, Agile Keychain.
 Cloud Keychain (-m 8200 = 1Password, Cloud Keychain) conversion is currently not supported by this script.
 Support for Cloud Keychain may be added later (if there is any interest) to this or an independent script.